Courses and Requirements

 - Normative Issues in Public Policy (Wagner, UPADM-GP 120)

-- A senior seminar where students conduct an in‐depth analysis of a critical and relevant policy issue in a small classroom setting under the guidance of a faculty member.
-[NOTE: Honors requires an additional course.
+- A senior seminar (PUBPL-UA 800) where students conduct an in‐depth analysis of a critical and relevant policy issue in a small classroom setting under the guidance of a faculty member.
+[NOTE: Honors Senior Seminar (PUBPL-UA 801) requires an additional course.
 Students who wish to pursue Honors in the major should begin planning with the faculty directors by the middle of junior year.
-Ho]

 Public Policy majors select six elective courses to deepen their understanding of, and expertise in, key policy areas.
 At least one of the electives must be in the Policy Analysis field.
 View a list of pre-approved courses in the fields of Economics, Health, Law, Environment, and others.